-You always hear about our neighbor down south, but we have our own problems too
+You always hear about our neighbour down south, but we have our own problems too.

 I always hear about how screwed the US is when it comes to debt, but like seemingly all Canadian media, we keep getting left behind.
 I mean to be fair it is really scary how much student debt there is in the states, so it makes sense that it makes more headlines, but we can’t be forgotten.
 As a Canadian company, we need to look out for those back home as well.